a-porte/formation/airflow/README.md

 - ``airflow tasks list <DAG id> [--tree]`` : prints the tasks for a given DAG (+ task' hierarchy with --tree flag)
 - ``airflow dags list`` : prints the DAGs seen in $AIRFLOW_HOME (should be ~/airflow/dags)
 - ``airflow tasks render <DAG id> <task ID> <execution_date_kr_run_id>`` : prints a given task's rendering
+- ``airflow plugins`` : get information about loaded plugins, if any

 ## Scheduling
 DAGs can be parametrized (i.e. using the `schedule` argument) so that they get executed at a defined moment or when a dataset is available.